treyg/shopping-list-pwa/README.md

 Create, add and delete shopping list items.
 Items are saved to local storage.

-App is installable on all major browsers.
+App is installable as a PWA on all major browsers.